Millionaire’s Shortbread or Caramel Shortbread (Authentic Scottish Recipe)

 Make the Caramel

-• Put the butter, sugar, Golden Syrup and condensed milk in a heavy bottomed pan and heat to bubbling, then simmer, stirring constantly, until thick and golden brown in color (about 30 mins).
+- Put the butter, sugar, Golden Syrup and condensed milk in a heavy bottomed pan and heat to bubbling, then simmer, stirring constantly, until thick and golden brown in color.
+If you have a candy thermometer, bring it to the soft ball stage 235-240F (113-115C).
+Otherwise, test a drop in a cold glass of water, and when it forms a soft ball, it's ready.

 Finish the Millionaire Shortbread Bars